How Do I Redirect Image Attachment URLs?

 - Log in to your WordPress website.
 When you're logged in, you will be in your 'Dashboard'.
 On the left-hand side, you will see a menu.
 In that menu, click on 'SEO'.

-- The 'SEO' settings will expand providing you additional options.
-Click on 'Advanced'.
+- The ‘SEO’ settings will expand providing you additional options.
+If you don't see the 'Advanced' setting in your 'SEO' menu, please enable your advanced settings first.

 - Click on the 'Permalinks' tab.